thinktandem/tandem/docs/guides/project-lifecycle.md

 Before we get into the nitty gritty of making things, we want to get a brief bird's eye view of what the client knows about their needs at the beginning of the enagagement.
 This should not be the Mona Lisa, this should be a really well thought out napkin sketch.
 All the pieces we know about should be there, but they can and **should** remain fuzzy.
 We want to get a sense of:

-*   The client's *current* understanding of their requirements
+*   The client's *current* understanding of their requirements, possibly including:
-*   The most significant needs of our engagement.
+    -   Who are the system's users?
+    -   What is the brand identity of the organization?
+    -   What actions will users take in the system that we know of?
+    -   What 20% of the potential features look to hold 80% of the value?
 *   How much time we have to work (and by extension the budget).
+This should inform a good estimate of how much we can accomplish of the current requirements.

 Based on the above, if required by the engagement, we should create a project estimate for the client and associated statement of work, etc.

 What we **don't** want to do is create detailed designs or requirements documentation.
 We don't want to skew the iterative process with shiny objects that aren't working usable software.
 We don't want to invest too much time into requirements that might change after our initial sprints.

+Some potential activities of this stage:

+*   Creation of user personas to guide further feature discovery
+*   Selection of basic brand elements (typography, color palette) if the client does not have an existing brand (and is not looking to modify it)
+*   Creation of the most important user stories the client can think of, to inform the first few development sprints.
+*   A generalized list of other features that we can see being needed, but we don't know enough about yet to fully sketch out.

 ## Getting inside the OODA Loop